JianZhongDev/VisionTechInsights/content/posts/building_a_configuration_file_parser_with_cpp/index.md

 ### Generic Entry

 To handle the task of storing variables with different data types (requirement 2), we can develop our own custom class called `GenericEntry`.
-This class will enable us to access the data within it using the `set()` and `get()` methods for writing and reading data, respectively.
-Since different data types require different methods for reading and writing, we make these `set()` and `get()` methods virtual and require subclasses to implement them.
+Considering different data types would require specifically designed writing and reading methods for data access from the data container, we saved the data writing and reading methods (i.e. the `set()` and `get()` methods) for future subclass to define.
 The `GenericEntry` class also includes a  `type_name` member and a `get_typename()` method to record the data type and verify data types.

 For converting data to and from strings (requirement 3), considering that various data types require different approaches for this conversion, the `GenericEntry` class provides `write_val_string()` and `read_val_string()` methods.
 These methods facilitate converting the data value to a string and vice versa.